 \subsection{Third step: the patchwork}

-Having prepared the polygons $\hat{\cal A}[\Gamma, \beta\cdot\Pi^*]$ labelled by a graph and a braid, we assemble them together using the identification rule from (\ref{LRep}).
-For convenience, we first glue the polygons labelled by the same braid $\beta$.
-Typically, we identify the sides of different patches iff the sides are labelled by the same graph $[\Gamma]$ of positive codimension.
+Having prepared the polygons $\hat{\cal A}[\Gamma, \beta\cdot\Pi^*]$ labeled by a graph and a braid, we assemble them together using the identification rule from (\ref{LRep}).
+For convenience, we first glue the polygons labeled by the same braid $\beta$.
+Typically, we identify the sides of different patches iff the sides are labeled by the same graph $[\Gamma]$ of positive codimension.
 For the space ${\cal L}_2^3$ consisting of a unique coordinate space the job had been already done in Sect. \ref{FiberH23}: the fiber is always an open quadrant.